wolny/pytorch-3dunet/README.md

   --layer-order LAYER_ORDER
                         Conv layer ordering, e.g. 'crg' ->
                         Conv3D+ReLU+GroupNorm
   --loss LOSS           Which loss function to use.
-Possible values: [bce,
+Possible values: [bce, ce,
-                        nll, wnll, dice].
-Where bce - BinaryCrossEntropy (binary classification only), nll -
+                        wce, dice].
+Where bce - BinaryCrossEntropyLoss (binary classification only), ce - CrossEntropyLoss (multi-
-                        NegativeLogLikelihood (multi-class classification),
-                        wnll - WeightedNegativeLogLikelihood (multi-class
+                        class classification), wce - WeightedCrossEntropyLoss
-                        classification), dice - GeneralizedDiceLoss (multi-
+                        (multi-class classification), dice -
-                        class classification)
+                        GeneralizedDiceLoss (multi-class classification)
   --loss-weight LOSS_WEIGHT [LOSS_WEIGHT ...]
-                        A manual rescaling weight given to each class in case of NLLLoss or BCELoss.
-E.g. --loss-weight 0.3 0.3 0.4 --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which
+                        A manual rescaling weight given to each class.
+Can be used with CrossEntropy or BCELoss.
+E.g. --loss-weight 0.3 0.3 0.4
+  --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which